Mostofa-Abedin/FullStack-Mock/PartBSubmission/Readme.md

 ##### Priority

-We prioritized tasks based on bProject value, urgency, dependencies, and technical feasibility to ensure efficient sprint execution.
+We prioritized tasks based on Project value, urgency, dependencies, and technical feasibility to ensure efficient sprint execution.
 Each task was assessed using the following criteria:

 - **Critical Bugs & Blocking Issues:** Any issues that impacted core functionality or blocked other tasks were given the highest priority and addressed immediately.
 - **High-Value Features:** Features that directly contributed to the core functionality of the application or provided significant value to users were prioritized over minor enhancements.